-Tojhusmuseet, translated as The Royal Danish Arsenal Museum or the National Museum of Military History, in Copenhagen is a military museum.
+Tojhusmuseet, translated as The Royal Danish Arsenal Museum or the National Museum of Military History, is a military museum in Copenhagen.

 The building which houses Tojhusmuseet was originally constructed under Christian IV as the royal arsenal, containing weaponry and cannons since 1604.

 Today, this vast building, which boasts Europe’s the longest arched renaissance hall, exhibits an impressive array of weaponry dating back as far as 500 years.

 History of Tojhusmuseet

 Tojhusmuseet was built from 1593 to 1604 as an arsenal – a space to store weapons and military equipment – as part of a new naval harbour constructed by Christian IV.
 It continued serving this purpose well into the 19th century but from the 1680s also housed historical collections.

 From the 1880s, the building was deemed too small to be an arsenal, and was repurposed as a museum in 1926.

 The building is 163 metres long, and is both one of Copehnagen’s oldest renaissance structures, and home to Europe’s longest arched renaissance hall.